 Back under consideration by BYD as it goes to a direct-to-market model, the pint-sized, all-electric Seagull hatchback could be a winner in Australia but, as we found during our test drive in China , it would need to be carefully specified for our market.

-Denza, the luxury sub-brand of BYD, is coming to Australia in the fourth quarter of 2025, as confirmed by BYD Australia in May.
+Denza, the luxury sub-brand of BYD, is coming to Australia in November of 2025, as confirmed by BYD this month.
+Its first two models, the B5 and B8 off-road SUVs have been confirmed, with the possibility of more on the way.

-Borrowing the most advanced battery and hybrid technology in the BYD stable, and marrying it with more opulent design and fit-out, Denza models will look to blend premium and performance.
+Borrowing the most advanced battery and hybrid technology in the BYD stable, and marrying it with more opulent design and fit-out, Denza models looks to offer large servings of performance and premium fit and finish.

 Other possible sights in Australian showrooms could be: the Z9 GT – a performance wagon (or sedan) packing a ridiculous 710kW; the N9 large SUV – packing luxury and advanced hybrid-electric tri-motor technology, and; the D9 – a van that feels like a plane’s business class cabin inside.